Wperricone/CC-Front-New/README.md

 ## **Learning Goals**
 ### [Capstone Project](<https://mod4.turing.edu/projects/capstone/index.html>)
-In this project, engineers collaborate on cross-functional teams to build their first full-stack application.
+In this project, engineers collaborate on a cross-functional team to build their first full-stack application.

 ## **Requirements and Setup (for Mac):**